vllm-project/vllm/docs/source/serving/distributed_serving.rst

 .. code-block:: console

-    $ bash run_cluster.sh vllm/vllm-openai ip_of_head_node /path/to/the/huggingface/home/in/this/node --head
+    $ bash run_cluster.sh \
+    $                   vllm/vllm-openai \
+    $                   ip_of_head_node \
+    $                   /path/to/the/huggingface/home/in/this/node \
+    $                   --head

 On the rest of the worker nodes, run the following command:

 .. code-block:: console

-    $ bash run_cluster.sh vllm/vllm-openai ip_of_head_node /path/to/the/huggingface/home/in/this/node --worker
+    $ bash run_cluster.sh \
+    $                   vllm/vllm-openai \
+    $                   ip_of_head_node \
+    $                   /path/to/the/huggingface/home/in/this/node \
+    $                   --worker

 Then you get a ray cluster of containers.
+Note that you need to keep the shells running these commands alive to hold the cluster.
+Any shell disconnect will terminate the cluster.

-On any node, use ``docker exec -it node /bin/bash`` to enter the container, execute ``ray status`` to check the status of the Ray cluster.
+Then, on any node, use ``docker exec -it node /bin/bash`` to enter the container, execute ``ray status`` to check the status of the Ray cluster.
 You should see the right number of nodes and GPUs.

 After that, on any node, you can use vLLM as usual, just as you have all the GPUs on one node.
 The common practice is to set the tensor parallel size to the number of GPUs in each node, and the pipeline parallel size to the number of nodes.
 For example, if you have 16 GPUs in 2 nodes (8GPUs per node), you can set the tensor parallel size to 8 and the pipeline parallel size to 2: